Best Wine with Mexican Food

 Mexican Cured Meats

-An earthy, bold red such as Nebbiolo, Cabernet Sauvignon, Nero d’Avola, or Sangiovese would compliment this dish.
+An bold red such as Nebbiolo, Cabernet Sauvignon, Nero d’Avola, or Sangiovese with earthy flavors would compliment this dish.

 Nebbiolo is the grape variety found in the top-quality red wines of Piedmont, northwestern Italy.
 This wine is distinguished by its strong tannins, high acidity, and distinctive scent which is sometimes described as ‘tar and roses.’